 Eosinophilia is a condition that develops when the bone marrow makes too many eosinophils, a type of white blood cell.
 People can have many eosinophils without having leukemia.
 For example, sometimes the body makes too many eosinophils because of an allergy or an infection with a parasite.
 This type of eosinophilia is called secondary, or reactive, eosinophilia and is much more common than eosinophilic leukemia.

 Chronic eosinophilic leukemia is a subtype of clonal eosinophilia, meaning it is caused by a new genetic mutation or change in the blood cells.
 It is sometimes called hypereosinophilic syndrome (HES).
 This disease is classified as a myeloproliferative neoplasm (MPN).
 Myelo- means bone marrow and proliferative means too much blood cell growth.

 This section focuses on chronic eosinophilic leukemia.
 Acute eosinophilic leukemia is very rare and is treated similarly to acute myeloid leukemia (AML).

 Looking for More of an Introduction?

 If you would like more of an introduction, explore this related item.
 Please note that this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video: View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.

 The next section in this guide is Statistics, which explains that eosinophilic leukemia is rare.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.